Best Online Poker Sites in Austria 2025

 Austrians are no strangers to card games.
 There are a handful of land-based venues offering Texas Hold’em and Omaha action in the country, with some of them holding annual championships like Poker EM, also known as the “European Championship of Poker,” or Casinos Austria Poker Tour.
 And since the country is quite liberal towards gambling in general, its online community is one of the most active in the European Union, albeit not so sizable.

 From the law perspective, a gambling company could obtain a government license and operate legally, but its services would be limited to the domestic market.
 And considering a small population of 8.9 million, it would be challenging to accumulate a large enough player base.
-This is one of the reasons why Austria has only one government-approved site that offers poker – win2day.at.
+This is one of the reasons why Austria has no government-approved site that offers poker.

 The country’s current state of online poker draws offshore networks that operate without much resistance from the Austrian authorities.
 Players are free to access the top platforms like PokerStars or GGPoker, even though they’re technically not allowed to provide services in Austria.